mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 of downloading the file, even if `--wrap-mode` option is set to `nodownload`.
 The file's hash will be checked.

+Since *1.3.0* if the `MESON_PACKAGE_CACHE_DIR` environment variable is set, it is used instead of the project's `subprojects/packagecache`.
+This allows sharing the cache across multiple projects.
+In addition it can contain an already extracted source tree as long as it has the same directory name as the `directory` field in the wrap file.
+In that case, the directory will be copied into `subprojects/` before applying patches.

 ### Specific to VCS-based wraps
 - `url` - name of the wrap-git repository to clone.
 Required.
 - `revision` - name of the revision to checkout.
 Must be either: a